ch-stark/blog1506/acm/README2.md

 	        name: red-cluster-pool-aws-creds
 	      region: ap-southeast-1

-To create a new spoke cluster from our ClusterPool we need to submit a ClusterClaim resource (similar to how a PersistentVolumeClaim maps to the creation of a PersistentVolume).
-The following ClusterClaims must be submitted with custom labels which will help with the deployment of workloads, as was explained in the previous blog.
+To create a new spoke cluster from our ClusterPool we need to submit a ClusterClaim resource.
+The following ClusterClaims are submitted with custom labels which will help when placing workloads later.

         apiVersion: hive.openshift.io/v1
         kind: ClusterClaim